 - Building effective information systems, reporting systems and control systems

 - Establishing proper governance relationships in the organization.

-These themes pervade our courses in the Program and we look at these issues both from a theoretical perspective and in terms of real world impact through extensive use of case studies.
-Much of our classroom discussion is shaped by current events in the headlines.
-Our instructors are a mix of distinguished researchers and industry experts.
-A feature of our Program is frequent guest lectures by recognized leaders of government and industry.
+These themes pervade our courses as we look at the issues both from a theoretical perspective and in terms of real world impact through extensive use of case studies.
+Many of our classroom discussions, led by distinguished researchers and industry experts, are shaped by current events in the headlines and frequent guest lectures by recognized leaders of government and industry.

-We believe our MFAc graduates will possess the expertise necessary to solve the increasingly complex problems related to good governance and have the tools and motivation to become influential agents of change holding senior management positions in the private or public sector.
-The most coveted leadership skill for managers today is the ability to instill appropriate accountability and governance relationships in the organization…. this is the essence of the MFAc.
-We invite you to explore our innovative Program further and to consider the meaningful opportunities it can provide you.
+MFAc graduates possess the expertise necessary to solve the increasingly complex problems related to good governance and have the tools and motivation to become influential agents of change holding senior management positions in the private or public sector.
+We invite you to explore our innovative program further and to consider the meaningful opportunities it can provide you.